Doctor of Philosophy in the Field of Biomedical Engineering

 The following requirements must be fulfilled:

-The general requirements stated under School of Engineering, Doctoral Program Regulations
+General requirements are stated under School of Engineering, Doctoral Program Regulations.

-Students with an MS degree must take a minimum of 30 credits, of which at least 18 must be from graduate courses, and at least 12 must be dissertation research credits.
-The courses to be taken by the student must be approved by the student's advisor.
-In some cases, particularly when the student undertakes a doctoral program in a field other than that in which the earlier degree was earned, the program of study exceeds the minimum number of credits.
+Credit requirements—For students with an MS degree, a minimum of 30 credits, of which at least 18 must be credits from courses available for graduate credit, and at least 12 must be in dissertation research is required.
+Course selections must be approved by the student's advisor.